 Interacting with Blockchains

-To interact with a blockchain, you’ll use a blockchain API, whether to fetch data or to broadcast transactions on behalf of your app’s users.
+To interact with a blockchain, you’ll use a blockchain API, whether to fetch on-chain data or to broadcast transactions on behalf of your app’s users.
 Each blockchain has a built-in API that you can use as a default, and within each blockchain ecosystem, you often have developer tools companies that provide dedicated API services to developers as well.

 Smart Contracts: the Codebase for Web3 Apps